truth-josstice/dev1001_assignment2/CLASSES_AND_FUNCTIONS.md

 # Class and Function Usage

-For more detailed docstrings please check the .py files in the '/src/' folder.
+For more detailed docstrings please check the functions.py and blackjack.py files in the '/src/' folder.

 ## Main Gameplay Loop